snknitin/Linux_learn/README.md

     sort nums.txt                   # This sorts based on the first digit and not the value of the number sort -n nums.txt                # Sort based on number value in ascending sort -u num0-9.txt              # Don't show duplicated.
 Unique

+Use a key to sort by giving -k  (keydef)

+    ls -l /etc |head -n 20| sort -k 5nr  # Sort by the 5th column based on the numeric-value/size in reverse